-Project 40: Coyote Removal to Complement Multi-faceted Management in Eureka County
+Project 40: Coyote Removal to Complement Multi-faceted Management in

+Eureka County

-Eureka Co Eureka County Justification Continuing predator removal will complement previous coyote removal, feral horse removal, and habitat restoration to benefit mule deer populations.
-Project Manager Clint Garrett, Nevada Department of Wildlife Project Type Implementation Monitoring Level Standard Potentially Affected Species Coyote, Greater Sage-grouse, mule deer Span More Than One Fiscal Year Yes Project Area Unit 144 Limiting Factor Statement Though predation is a naturally occurring phenomenon for mule deer and other big game, their populations can be lowed or suppressed by abiotic factors such as dry climate and loss of quality habitat, these populations can be continued to be suppressed by predation from coyotes (Ballard et al. 2001).
+Justification Continuing predator removal will complement previous coyote removal, feral horse removal, and habitat restoration to benefit mule deer populations.
+Project Manager Clint Garrett, Nevada Department of Wildlife Project Type Implementation Monitoring Level Standard Potentially Affected Species Coyote, Greater Sage-grouse, mule deer Span More Than One Fiscal Year Yes Project Area Units 141-144 Limiting Factor Statement Though predation is a naturally occurring phenomenon for mule deer and other big game, their populations can be reduced or suppressed by abiotic factors such as dry climate and loss of quality habitat, these populations can be suppressed by predation from coyotes (Ballard et al. 2001).
 Response Variable The response variable will be the fawn to doe ratios in the Diamond Mountains.
 This ratio will be observed throughout the life of the project.
+The project will be altered or discontinued after three consecutive years of observed spring fawn:adult ratios averaging 50:100 or higher.
+Historical adult:fawn ratios have declined since 1976 (figure 1).
 Project Goal To increase mule deer and Greater Sage-grouse populations by removing coyotes.
 Habitat Conditions Persistent drought combined with fires and human disturbances throughout Nevada have reduced herbaceous cover, fawning, and browsing habitat.
 These effects may have reduced mule deer below carrying capacity.
 These effects may also be suppressing mule deer below carrying capacity (Ballard et al. 2001).
-Comments from FY 2016 Predator Report None Information from Eureka County Pinyon juniper removal occurred in 2013, 2014, and 2015 with more to be completed in 2016 within the Diamond Mountains.
+Comments from FY 2017 Predator Report NDOW supports continuing Project 40 until mule deer populations become viable, as define in the annual Predator Plan.
 Methods USDA Wildlife Services and private contractors working under direction of NDOW and Eureka County, will use foothold traps, snares, fixed-wing aircraft and helicopters for aerial gunning, and calling and gunning from the ground to remove coyotes in sensitive areas during certain times of the year.
-Anticipated Coyote removal will complement feral horse removal already conducted by the Result BLM, habitat improvement conducted by Eureka County, private coyote removal funded by Eureka County, and Wildlife Service coyote removal funded through Wildlife Heritage funds in 2011 and 2012.
-Project Fund Project 40.
+Anticipated Result Coyote removal will complement feral horse removal already conducted by the BLM, habitat improvement conducted by Eureka County, private coyote removal funded by Eureka County, and Wildlife Service coyote removal funded through Wildlife Heritage funds in 2011 and 2012.
+Project Direction Fund Project 40.
 Evaluate efficacy of Project 40 annually.
-Direction